Nick2bad4u/Uptime-Watcher-Docusaurus/docs/app/src/constants/variables/TIMEOUT_CONSTRAINTS.md

 > `readonly` **MAX**: `300` = `300`

+Maximum timeout in seconds

 ### MIN

 > `readonly` **MIN**: `1` = `1`

+Minimum timeout in seconds

 ### STEP

 > `readonly` **STEP**: `1` = `1`

+Step increment in seconds

+## Remarks

+Defines the user-facing timeout limits in seconds for form validation and UI display.
+These values are converted to milliseconds for backend use.